knpuniversity/symfony-journey/knpu/http-kernel/event-subscriber.rst

 to know this is an event subscriber, we'll use something called a tag, and set its name to ``kernel.event_subscriber``.

-Now, that tag is a called a dependency injection tag, which is really awesome really advanced and really fun to work with inside of Symfony.
+Now, that tag is called a dependency injection tag, which is really awesome, really advanced and really fun to work with inside of Symfony.
 And we're going to talk about it in a different part of this series.
 With just this configuration, Symfony will boot, it'll know about our subscriber, and when